eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 A region largely marked by large desertic remote areas but also closed borders.
 EAMENA Arches-based database, just like the entire EAMENA project has been largely founded by the Arcadia charitable fund

+both  , and because of

+ML EAMENA for site detection, change detection, etc.

 ## Footnotes